petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 Per-file information can be stored in another file, alongside the document file.
 This is more visible to the end user than I like, and, if the per-file information includes older versions, creates problems on floppies.
 If you save both the file and its backup on the same disk, the useful capacity is halved.
 If you do supply versioning support, it is probably wise to give the user some control over it, as the impact on disk space may be significant.

-If you’re going to store per-application information on disk, create an application-specific directory under the directory that getSpecialFolderLocation( CSIDL{"_"}APPDATA ) would retrieve.
+If you’re going to store per-application information on disk, create an application-specific directory under the directory that getSpecialFolderLocation( CSIDL_APPDATA ) would retrieve.
 If TextEdit used this approach, application data might be stored in this location:
 {{
 C:\WINNT\Profiles\<username>\Application Data\TextEdit
 }}